-There was a remarkable superstition in regard to a serpent of enormous bulk, which girded the world, current in the mythology of almost every nation where ophiolatria prevailed.
-This idea perhaps originated in the early consecration of the serpent to the sun, and the subsequent conversion of a serpent biting his tail, into an emblem of the sun's path.
+There was a remarkable superstition in regard to a scrpent of enormous bulk, which girded the world, current in the mythology of almost every nation where ophiolatria prevailed.
+This idea perhaps originated in the early consecration of the serpent to the sun, and the subsequent conversion of a serpent biting his tail into an emblem of the sun's path.
 This hierogram was again considered as typical of eternity, partly from the serpent being a symbol of Deity; partly from the perfect figure of a circle thus formed, without beginning or end; and partly from an opinion of the eternity of matter.

 Remains of this superstition were observed by Bishop Pococke, when he visited the banks of the Nile.
-"The next day we came to Raigny, where the religious sheikh of the famous serpent, Heredy, was at the side of the river to meet us.
+'The next day we came to Raigny, where the religious sheikh of the famous serpent, Heredy, was at the side of the river to meet us.
 He went with us to the grotto of the serpent.
 He said it had been there ever since the time of Mahomet.
-He comes out of the grotto only during the four summer months, and it is said they sacrifice to it."
+He comes out of the grotto only during the four summer months, and it is said they sacrifice to it.'

 In the ancient Persian mysteries the statue of Mithra stood erect on a globe, out of which issued a serpent, the emblem of life, which, twining in numerous folds around the body of the deity, marked the convolutions of his orb, and the cycles of revolving time.
-When the honours of initiation were conferred on the candidate, a golden serpent was placed in his bosom, as an emblem of his being regenerated and made a disciple of Mithra; for this animal renewing its vigour in the spring of every year, by casting its skin, was not only considered as an apt symbol of renovated and reviviscent virtue, but of the sun himself, whose genial heat is annually renewed when he revisits the vernal signs.
+When the honours of initiation were conferred on the candidate, a golden serpent was placed in his bosom, as an emblem of his being regenerated and made a disciple of Mithra; for this animal, renewing its vigour in the spring of every year by casting its skin, was not only considered as an apt symbol of renovated and reviviscent virtue, but of the sun himself, whose genial heat is annually renewed when he revisits the vernal signs.

+26°.
 THE PRINCE OF MERCY,

-or "Scotch Trinitarian," is the name given to the Twenty-sixth Degree, which of course clearly designates its character and intention.
+or 'Scotch Trinitarian,' is the name given to the Twentysixth Degree, which of course clearly designates its character and intention.
 It is a highly philosophical degree, and its ritual very impressive.
 The assembly is styled the Thrice Heavenly Lodge; the Chief Prince, whose title is Most Excellent, represents Moses; the Senior Warden represents Aaron; the Junior, Eleazar; and the candidate, Joshua.
-The jewel is a gold equilateral triangle, within which is a heart, also of gold, inscribed with the Hebrew letter Π , one of the symbols of the tetragrammaton; it is suspended from a tricoloured ribbon of green, white, and red.
+The Lodge is hung in green, and decorated with nine columns, alternately red and white.
+At each column is a candelabra of nine stars, giving 81 lights, which can be reduced to 27, as in the following degree.
+The jewel is a gold equilateral triangle, within which is a heart, also of gold, inscribed with the Hebrew letter r, one of the symbols of the tetragrammaton; it is suspended from a tricoloured ribbon of green, white, and red.
 The apron is red, bordered with white fringe, and has a blue flap; on the flap is embroidered the jewel.

-This is a Christian degree, and its ritual speaks of the triple alliance which the Eternal has made with man, and alludes in the first place to the covenant entered into with Abraham by circumcision; secondly, to that with his people in the wilderness through Moses; and thirdly, to that which He made with mankind by the mediation of his Son Jesus Christ.
+This is a Christian degree, and its ritual speaks of the triple alliance which the Eternal has made with man, and alludes in the first place to the covenant entered into with Abraham by circumcision; secondly, to that with His people in the wilderness through Moses; and thirdly, to that which He made with mankind by the mediation of His Son Jesus Christ.